-If you are having prior software development experience, for exception handling we generally use PowerShell Try-Catch-Finally block.
-PowerShell also support try-catch-finally block to handle or respond to terminating errors in PowerShell script.
+If you have prior software development experience, for exception handling we generally use PowerShell Try-Catch-Finally block.
+PowerShell also supports try-catch-finally block to handle or respond to terminating errors in the PowerShell script.

-In this blog post, I will explain you about using –ErrorAction and –ErrorVariable parameter in PowerShell with examples.
+In this blog post, we will discuss -ErrorAction and -ErrorVariable parameters in PowerShell with examples.

 PowerShell ErrorAction Parameter

-ErrorAction parameter has below options available to handle execution of command if error raised
+ErrorAction parameter has below options available to handle the execution of command if an error raised

-Let’s understand each of ErrorAction PowerShell options with examples
+Let’s understand each of the ErrorAction PowerShell options with examples

 -ErrorAction Continue

-ErrorAction PowerShell parameter, it basically override the $ErrorActionPreference in Windows PowerShell.
+ErrorAction PowerShell parameter basically overrides the $ErrorActionPreference in Windows PowerShell.

-$ErrorActionPreference variable responds to which action to take in case of error raised.
+$ErrorActionPreference variable responds to which action to take in case of error is raised.

-using PowerShell ErrorAction parameter, it default uses continue preference.
-It means that in the event of error raised, its output will be written to host and script will be able to continue.
+using PowerShell ErrorAction parameter, its default uses continue preference.
+It means that in the event of an error raised, its output will be written to the host and the script will be able to continue.

-Lets consider an example to stop process RabbitMQ and handle any error produced using ErrorAction PowerShell parameter
+Let’s consider an example to stop the process RabbitMQ and handle any error produced using the ErrorAction PowerShell parameter.

 PS C:\> Stop-Process -Name RabbitMQ -ErrorAction Continue; Write-Host "Execute second command";

-In the above example, Stop-Process cmdlet takes RabbitMQ process name and try to stop it.
-As it cannot find a process with given name, it throws exception.
+In the above example, the Stop-Process cmdlet takes the RabbitMQ process name and tries to stop it.
+As it cannot find a process with a given name, it throws an exception.

-Error raised is output to host and using –ErrorAction continue option, it continue with execution for second command.
+Error raised is output to host and using –ErrorAction continue option, it continues with execution for the second command.

-It converts terminating errors to non-terminating errors to continue with execution and write output to host as given below
+It converts terminating errors to non-terminating errors to continue with execution and write output to the host as given below.

-Do you know: How to use cat command in windows!
+Do you know: How to use the cat command in Windows!

 PowerShell -ErrorAction Ignore

-PowerShell ErrorAction Ignore option does not produce any error message and write any error output on host and continue with execution.
+The PowerShell ErrorAction Ignore option does not produce any error message write any error output on the host and continue with execution.

-Lets consider same example to stop RabbitMQ process.
-We will use -ErrorAction Ignore option to ignore any error message and continue with execution of second command.
+Let’s consider the same example to stop the RabbitMQ process.
+We will use the ErrorAction Ignore option to ignore any error message and continue with the execution of the second command.

 PS C:\> Stop-Process -Name RabbitMQ -ErrorAction Ignore; Write-Host "Execute second command";

-PowerShell Tip: How to add newline to string or variable?
+PowerShell Tip: How to add a new line to a string or variable?

 -ErrorAction Inquire

-PowerShell ErrorAction Inquire option produce an error and prompt user to confirm actions to take
+The PowerShell ErrorAction Inquire option produces an error and prompts the user to confirm actions to take:

 a.
 Yes b.
 Yes to All c.
 Halt Command d.
 Suspend

-Based on users action, it decide to continue with execution or halt or suspend it.
+Based on the user’s action, it decides to continue with execution or halt or suspend it.

-Let’s consider above example to stop RabbitMQ process using Stop-Process.
-We will use -ErrorAction Inquire option to let user to confirm action in the case of error produced
+Let’s consider the above example to stop the RabbitMQ process using Stop-Process.
+We will use -the ErrorAction Inquire option to let the user confirm action in the case of an error produced

 PS C:\>> Stop-Process -Name RabbitMQ -ErrorAction Inquire; Write-Host "Execute second command";